 REDUCE MARINE POLLUTION

-Sustainable fishing is at the heart of Love The Oceans’ mission: Through capacity-building community workshops in sustainable fishing and educational outreach, Love The Oceans aims to facilitate the transition from current unsustainable fishing practices specifically targeting sharks and rays towards sustainable fishing supplemented by sustainable livelihoods
+Sustainable fishing is at the heart of Love The Oceans’ mission: through our Sustainable Fishing Project, our capacity-building community workshops in sustainable fishing and our educational outreach, Love The Oceans aims to facilitate the transition from current unsustainable fishing practices specifically targeting sharks and rays towards sustainable fishing supplemented by sustainable livelihoods

 CONSERVE COASTAL AND MARINE AREAS